 Pre-existing Medical Conditions

-If you have a pre-existing medical condition, be aware that Tassajara is in a remote location in the wilderness.
+Those with pre-existing medical conditions should be aware that Tassajara is in a remote location in the wilderness.
 The nearest hospital is four hours away.
-Please come prepared with any supplies you need for your condition, as well as extra supplies.
+Please come prepared with any supplies you need, as well as extra supplies.
 Tassajara is equipped with emergency medical equipment and excellent emergency protocol.
-If you have special medical equipment needs, please speak with the Tassajara Reservation Specialist when making your reservation because we may not be able to accommodate them.
+Those with special medical equipment needs should speak with the Tassajara Reservation Specialist when making their reservation; Tassajara may not be able to accommodate them.

 Tassajara may not be suitable for guests with severe allergic reactions due to its remote location.

 For guests who have food intolerances, allergies, or other sensitivities, please know that Tassajara is not able to tailor the daily/weekly menu to specific guest’s needs.
-Please inform Tassajara Reservations of any dietary restrictions that you have, particularly if you have severe allergic reactions, to determine if Tassajara can accommodate you.
+All visitors should inform Tassajara Reservations of any dietary restrictions, particularly severe allergic reactions, to determine if they can be accommodated.